ZeeAyZ/Eklips/userm.md

  4. [FAQs](#faqs)

 ## Installation
-Sol games will be bundled as a ZIP file, unextract it to where you want, and open the executable, Tampering with files is not recommended.
+Eklips games will be bundled as a ZIP file, unextract it to where you want, and open the executable, Tampering with files is not recommended.

 ## System Requirements
 You must have: